 Now that we have removed the irritants, it's time to heal naturally and without side effects.

 First we choose a natural antibiotic; a natural anti inflammatory; add enzymes to help the body break down the food; probiotics to reseed the intestinal tract with helpful bacteria and repair damaged intestinal lining.
 Doesn't this make more sense?

 It won't happen overnight but it WILL happen.
 Now here are the best choices for healing:

 These are all Natures Sunshine Products.
 Please read Why NSP so you understand why I recommend this stuff.

 The body produces new cells constantly.
 By using these natural remedies for dogs, the body will grow new healthy cells to replace the bad ones and with some patience, you will have a healthy dog.

 If you are serious about curing your canine, please contact me.
 I can explain dosages, help you along the path, and support you through the process of irritable bowel syndrome in dogs.

 Oh, and here's a picture of Olive.
-I love this dog.
+I fell in love with this dog.
 It doesn't matter that I didn't meet her in person.
 I heard so much about her through her owner I felt I knew her.
-(Plus I feel special to be sent the pictures on this page.)

 Together, we went through the process.
 Violet was a rescue from a puppy mill and now she is doing great!
 Talk about happy endings!